MeSoftHorny/WTRTI/README.md

       WTRTI - Borderless window with transparency. *Requires "Fullscreen Window" mode to be enabled.*
 - Custom indicators, allows you to make a new indicators with a specific reading properties from localhost:8111.
 - Lua scripts, for custom processing of indicator values.
-- Custom "Alert" conditions for indicators, with Sound triggering.
+- Custom "Alert" conditions for indicators, with Sound playback.
 - VR support (SteamVR only).
 - Per-vehicle profile, with automatic loading at the beginning of a battle.
+- Hotkey actions (e.g. Profile loading).
 - Logging flight data into .csv file (Comma-separated values).
 - "Game chat" window, with ability translate in-game chat messages by opening Google Translate web-page or in-app translate (Lingva.ml).
 - "Battle Log" window, with a keyword highlight.